User Guide (Latest)

 Output Details

 The qualification tool will generate a number of detailed reports in addition to the high-level recommendations.
 The summary report goes to STDOUT and by default it outputs log/CSV files under ./rapids_4_spark_qualification_output/ that contain the processed applications.
 The output will go into your default filesystem and it supports both local filesystem and HDFS.
-Note that if you are on an HDFS cluster the default filesystem is likely HDFS for both the input and output.
+If you are on an HDFS cluster the default filesystem is likely HDFS for both the input and output.
 If you want to point to the local filesystem be sure to include prefix file: in the path.

 The qualification tool generates a brief summary on the STDOUT, which also gets saved as a text file.
 The detailed report of the processed apps is saved as a set of CSV files that can be used for post-processing.
 The CSV reports include the estimated performance if the app is run on the GPU for each of the following: app execution; stages; and execs.